 Installing a Chip on the 1993-1995 BMW 325i/525i

-First of all, let’s locate the ecu so we can unmount it from the car.
-It is locate under the hood, in the engine compartment.
+First of all, you will need to locate the DME and uninstall it from the car.
+The DME is located under the hood, in the engine compartment, below the right wiper assembly (passenger side).

 #1

-Refer to the drawing above; facing rearward, towards the windshield, at the upper left hand (passenger side), you will see a soft foam cover.
-Remove the (3) black plastic buttons that are on top and pry out the plastic tab centers to remove them and then remove the insulated foam cover.
+Refer to the drawing above.
+At the upper right corner of the vehicle (passenger side), which really is the upper left corner if you are looking from the front of the vehicle and facing towards the windshield, you will see a soft foam cover.
+Remove the three black plastic buttons that are on top and pry out the plastic tab centers to remove the buttons and then remove the insulated foam cover.

 #2

 Now, you will see a hard plastic cover.
-Remove this cover by removing the (4) top screws.
+Remove this cover by removing the four top screws.

 #3

-You will see the ECU box attached to a wire harness.
+You will find the DME box attached to a wire harness.
 Remove it by pulling it out.
-The ECU will just slide out.
+The DME will just slide out.

-Do not disconnect harness until the ECU is completely removed.
-For disconnecting the harness, just pull out the lock lever, in the direction showed by the red arrow in the picture at the Right.
+Do not disconnect the harness until the DME is completely removed.
+For disconnecting the harness, just pull out the lock lever, in the direction shown by the red arrow in the picture above.

 #4

-If your BMW is the E34 chassis model, the ECU is located under a plastic cover, as showed by the red arrow in the picture above.
+If your BMW is the E34 chassis model, the DME is located under a plastic cover, as shown by the red arrow in the picture above.

 Chip Installation

-Now, inside of the ECU, there is a white plastic cover on top of a chip.
+Now, inside of the DME, there is a white plastic cover on top of the EPROM chip.
 It looks like an “H” (picture below).
-The chip bellow it is the one to be replaced, so please unsnap the plastic cover and BEFORE removing the chip, please note the alignment of its pin #1, so the new chip can be inserted the same way (see a note about this at the end of this document).
+The chip underneath that plastic cover is the chip to be replaced, so unsnap the plastic cover and BEFORE removing the chip, please notice the alignment of pin #1, so the new chip can be inserted the same way (see a note about this at the end of this article).

-Take out the chip by using the same small flat screwdriver and slide it CAREFULLY under the chip for slowly pulling / prying it off its original place, little by little, from both sides.
+Take out the chip by using the flat screwdriver and slide it carefully under the chip for slowly prying it out of place, little by little from both sides, one at a time.
 If you have a simple chip pulling tool, you may use it instead.
+When prying the chip upwards, be careful not to break the plastic socket where the chip is inserted.

-Install the performance chip, by inserting it in the socket.
-For doing this, point pin #1 to the same corner as the old chip, then, carefully aligning all the pins into the holes and pushing it down firmly, securing it on place.
-Re insert (snap) the plastic “H” shaped cover.
-Now you are ready to put back the ecu cover, reinstall the ecu and enjoy your NEW CAR!!!
+Now install the performance chip by inserting it into the socket.
+For doing this, align pin #1 to the same corner as the old chip had pin #1, then carefully align all the pins into the holes and push it down firmly or gently tap repeatedly over it.
+Reinsert the plastic “H” shaped plastic cover.
+Now you are ready to put back the DME cover, reinstall the DME in your car and enjoy the new performance.

 Thanks for post.
 Nice to see such good ideas.